-1. Use it to determine gross revenue
+1. Use yield data to determine gross revenue

-When you have yield information, it is a simple calculation to determine the gross revenue generated by your farm (yield*price of crop/bu = gross revenue).
+When you have yield data, it is a simple calculation to determine the gross revenue generated by your farm (yield*price of crop/bu = gross revenue).
 This number is important in helping determine a fair market If you need more information about the different approaches used to calculate this critically important number, read our article, “Calculating Cash Rent.”